Data Processing Agreement:

 CUSTOMER/USER IS THE DATA CONTROLLER AND EVENTKINGDOM IS THE DATA PROCESSOR.

 EventKingdom GmbH (EventKingdom) is not in the business of sharing or selling your information.
+Especially your recipients and their data usage are not tracked for marketing or advertisement purposes in any way.
 We consider this information to be a vital part of our relationship with you.

 Numerous customers of EventKingdom collect, process and use personal data within the meaning of the GDPR.
 Art.
 28 of the EU General Data Protection Regulation (GDPR) obliges these customers, in the case of the collection, processing or use of this data by contractually bound contractors (contracted service providers), to comply with Art.
 28 GDPR with the requirements stated therein to commit in writing.
 EventKingdom offers its customers numerous services (invitation mailing online, guest management, check in services, paper cards, tickets, etc.).
 It takes the view that the majority of these services offered do not involve the collection, processing or use of personal data within the meaning of the GDPR; Incidentally, in the majority of these services, offered access to such personal data by employees of EventKingdom is excluded.
 Without abandoning this legal view, EventKingdom complies fully with Art 28 GDPR and is prepared to avoid legal uncertainty in favor of its customers, as a contractor to additionally conclude a fee-based agreement in writing.